tsmean/experimental/README.md

 This repository here combines all repositories through git submodules.
 This has the benefit of an "all in one place experience" and you get a good overview over the code involved in this project.
+Note that all submodules are checked out on a **detached head**, so if you change something, commit, and switch branch to master it will be lost!
 In case you use an IDE, I recommend opening just one feature module per editor-window (as opposed to just opening the entire tsmean project).
 IDEs typically can handle this much better,